JaytheSpazz/PipeHow/content/new-psrepository.md

 ### NuGet CLI

-The [NuGet CLI](https://docs.microsoft.com/en-us/azure/devops/artifacts/tutorials/private-powershell-library?view=azure-devops#creating-packaging-and-sending-a-module) is what at least one of the articles in the official Microsoft documentation guides you through.
+The [NuGet CLI](https://docs.microsoft.com/en-gb/nuget/reference/nuget-exe-cli-reference) is what at least [one of the articles](https://docs.microsoft.com/en-us/azure/devops/artifacts/tutorials/private-powershell-library?view=azure-devops#creating-packaging-and-sending-a-module) in the official Microsoft documentation guides you through.
 It works, and while it might seem intuitive if you've worked with NuGet and .NET before I would like to argue that it doesn't feel natural when working in PowerShell.
 It requires you to create package files from the module catalogue which you then publish.
 When I want to publish a new module to my internal repository I would prefer it if I could use a more PowerShell-native way of doing it, avoiding to bring in further dependencies and commands to remember outside of PowerShell.

 ### The PowerShellGet module

 There is a module called PowerShellGet dedicated to working with PowerShell repositories, modules, scripts and package management.
 The module is included with both Windows 10 and Windows Server 2016 or newer, as well as any modern PowerShell version, so most likely you already have at least an early version of it installed.

 As of writing I'm using the highest live version on PSGallery, version `2.2.4.1`, and I'd recommend you to install it.
-[Version 3.0 is in preview](https://devblogs.microsoft.com/powershell/powershellget-3-0-preview-1/) however and reworks the entire way that the module works, removing internal dependencies and more.
+[Version 3.0 is in preview](https://devblogs.microsoft.com/powershell/powershellget-3-0-preview-1/) however and reworks the entire way that the module works, removing dependencies and more.
 We will go into more detail on this further down.

 ## Registering the Repository